IsaacHorvath/qp-analysis/README.md

 The backend for this project is relatively simple.
 Database calls are constructed using diesel, and the axum state holds onto a bb8 connection pool that allows each request handler to easily fire up a new connection.
 The most complicated part of the process is the reaper, which runs as an asynchronous loop waiting for messages from handlers.
 Each handler registers an active query with the reaper for the duration of its database request, and if a cancel message is received from the frontend for a particular user, all queries registered that user are cancelled.

 ### Frontend
 The frontend is a single-page yew app.
 Pages are contained in the /pages folder, and everything more modular than that (including the navbar) is in the /components folder.
 The main interface page controls whether various charts are visible, and visible charts send queries to the backend when submits a new word.
-New word submissions trigger cancellation requests to the backend, and the speech overlay (which appears when clicking on a particular breakdown bar or population point) sends its own requests and has its own cancellation call.
+New word submissions trigger cancellation requests to the backend.
+The speech overlay (which appears when clicking on a particular breakdown bar or population point) sends its own requests and has its own cancellation call.
 The info page bundles its own data (for now) but is able to bring up a speech overlay for its demo graphs.

 Charts are rendered using the CanvasBackend in plotters, which can render to a canvas element in yew via the `use_node_ref()` hook.
 Eventually, an SVG plotting library could open the door to much more sophisticated interactivity, but at this simple level (one hover function and one click function for each graph) the canvas element works well enough and keeps the DOM much smaller.